 - Bake in the preheated oven for 45-50 minutes, until the top is golden brown and the filling is bubbling around the edges.
 Make sure the topping is fully baked.
 It may be golden brown and the juices bubbling, but lift some of the dough here and there to check that it's not still wet inside.

-- Serve warm with a scoop of vanilla ice cream or whipped cream.
+- Serve warm with a scoop of ice cream or whipped cream.
 Store leftovers covered or in an airtight container in the refrigerator for 4-5 days or frozen for a month.
 Warm slightly before eating.

 D Carroll says